wing5wong/artisan-whs-static/source/_curriculum/sport.md

 Promote the programme in the Y9-10 level to students who need support to develop in their sport, to then be able to achieve at an advanced level as a senior.
 The focus at junior level is to grow an all-round “athlete”, at the senior level to progress to a performance level.

-*See Mrs Murphy in the Te Wehi Gym if you are interested.
-Te Wehi Gym Office, 3490178 ext 8759.*